-- (\1) Available-for-sale securities for the year ended March 31, 2023 include investment trusts to which the treatment of deeming net asset value as fair value as provided in Paragraph 24-3 and Paragraph 24-9 of the "Implementation Guidance on Accounting Standard for Fair Value Measurement" (ASBJ Guidance No. 31 June 17, 2021) is applied.
+(1) Available-for-sale securities for the year ended March 31, 2024 include investment trusts to which the treatment of deeming net asset value as fair value as provided in Paragraph 24-3 and Paragraph 24-9 of the "Implementation Guidance on Accounting Standard for Fair Value Measurement" (ASBJ Guidance No. 31,

+June 17, 2021) is applied.
 There are no investment trusts to which the treatment provided in Paragraph 24-3 is applied.
-The consolidated balance sheet amount of investment trusts to which the treatment provided in Paragraph 24-9 is applied is ¥3,004 million (\$22 million).
-Available-for-sale securities for the year ended March 31, 2022 include investment trusts and others to which the transitional treatment provided in Article 5-6 of the Supplementary Provisions of the "Cabinet Office Ordinance Partially Amending the Ordinance, etc. on Terminology, Forms, and Preparation Methods of Financial Statements, etc." (Cabinet Office Ordinance No. 9, March 6, 2020) is applied.
-The consolidated balance sheet amount of the investment trusts and others is ¥302,588 million. - (\2) The general allowance for loan losses and specific allowance for loan losses are deducted. - (\3) The amount collectively represents derivative transactions that are recorded as trading assets and liabilities, and other assets and liabilities.
+The consolidated balance sheet amount of investment trusts to which the treatment provided in Paragraph 24-9 is applied is ¥8,877 million (\$59 million).
+Available-for-sale securities for the year ended March 31, 2023 include investment trusts to which the treatment of deeming net asset value as fair value as provided in Paragraph 24-3 and Paragraph 24-9 of the "Implementation Guidance on Accounting Standard for Fair Value Measurement" (ASBJ Guidance No. 31, June 17, 2021) is applied.
+There are no investment trusts to which the treatment provided in Paragraph 24-3 is applied.
+The consolidated balance sheet amount of investment trusts to which the treatment provided in Paragraph 24-9 is applied is ¥3,004 million

+- (2) The general allowance for loan losses and specific allowance for loan losses are deducted. - (3) The amount collectively represents derivative transactions that are recorded as trading assets and liabilities, and other assets and liabilities.
 This indicates the net amount of rights and obligations under derivative transactions.
 Parentheses, (), indicate that the net amount is negative.